Mostafaelbehairy95/Mostafa-Elbehairy/README.md

         2. testng dependency
         3. poi-ooxml dependency for Reading from excel

-    2.6 Last step you can program by opening testng.xml then click on Run
+    2.6 Last step you can run program by opening testng.xml then click on Run